girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part2.md

 $ git clone https://github.com/alexandrevicenzi/Flex.git
 ```

 You can setup plugins in same way as the themes.
-The repository for plugins is [pelican-plugins](https://github.com/getpelican/pelican-plugins).
+The official repository for the plugins is [pelican-plugins](https://github.com/getpelican/pelican-plugins).
 We won't setup plugins in this tutorial.
-You can read the documentation yourself to setup the plugins or I'll be posting a tutorial on how to setup plugins shortly.
+You can read the documentation by yourself to setup the plugins or I'll be posting a seperate tutorial post on how to setup plugins shortly*.

 # Configuration